 I look at it a bit differently, whenever you feel like you’re out of your depth that means you’re in a growing phase!
 You’re about to learn something, even through failure, that you didn’t know before and as you compound and pile up these lessons you’re going to become a more versatile crafter.

-So, experiment, play around with the instructions.
-Try different kinds of paint, different materials of tumbler.
+So, experiment, and play around with the instructions.
+Try different kinds of paint and different materials for the tumbler.
 Work with plastic, stainless steel, coarse glitter, fine glitter, whatever!

 Can I use spray adhesive instead of mod podge?

 Absolutely!
 I recommend using epoxy for everything, and since you’re already working with it and mixing it shouldn’t be too difficult.
 But if you’re short on time and want things to go quickly, spray adhesive is much better to use than mod podge.
 I find the glitter sticks better and overall looks a lot nicer and less streaky.